TylerJSimpson/data_engineering_zoomcamp/week_5/homework/homework.md

 Now calculate the duration for each trip.

 Trip starting on which day was the longest?

+Code can be found here [week5_homework.ipynb](https://github.com/TylerJSimpson/data_engineering_zoomcamp/blob/main/week_5/homework/week5_homework.ipynb).

 ```python
 spark.sql("""